 December 11, 2018

 On December 7, 2018, Weil obtained a major victory in an appeal before the Tenth Circuit in a 11-year-long litigation arising out of the $22 billion acquisition of the Archstone REIT, one of the largest go-private transactions in the history of the REIT industry.
-In a published opinion, a three-judge panel of the Tenth Circuit unanimously affirmed a decision by the lower court granting summary judgment on every remaining count against more than 20 defendants, including Lehman Brothers, Tishman-Speyer, Equity Residential, the Archstone-Smith REIT, and indemnifying parties Bank of America and Barclays.
+In a published opinion, a three-judge panel of the Tenth Circuit unanimously affirmed a decision by the lower court granting summary judgment on every remaining count against more than 20 defendants, including Lehman Brothers, Tishman-Speyer, Equity Residential, the Archstone-Smith REIT, and the indemnifying parties.

 The plaintiffs represented a class of real estate investors that owned special tax-preferred interests in Archstone.
 They alleged that the acquisition stripped them of their tax benefits, underpaid them relative to other equity holders, and violated the governing charter of Archstone, in breach of its fiduciary duties, and to the improper benefit of the buyers.
 Weil ran all aspects of the litigation over the past decade, which included, among other things, previous visits to the Seventh and Tenth Circuits, overlapping proceedings before more than a half-dozen judges in Colorado federal court, Illinois state court, California state court, New York state court, and three arbitrations resulting in favorable decisions that were confirmed by three different courts.

 As detailed in a previous announcement, in August 2017, Weil secured summary judgment on every remaining count against every remaining defendant on the eve of trial based on a massive record that included 80 depositions, 1 million pages of documents, and testimony from accountants, lawyers, bankers and academics.